Friends of Killarney Park

 Loon & Butterfly Surveys

-The regular counts of loon and butterfly species in the Park benefits the health of its ecosystem.
+The regular monitoring of loon and butterfly populations in the park provides critical insight into their species health, and the health of the ecosystems in the park.

 Picture